Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 * Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/):
 *** 4825 Businesses
 * List of your company's primary activities divided into engineering activities and operations activities: Engineering activities: Design of pieces and straps, research and innovation and prototyping watches.
-Operations activities: setting up tools and machines, obtaining and handling inventory, carrying out production and assembly work, finishing and quality control
+Operations activities: setting up tools and machines, obtaining and handling inventory, carrying out production and assembly work, finishing and quality control.
 ***
 * List of your company's support activities: general management, human resource management, and finance
 ***